willfaught/willfaught.github.io/content/blog/2016-08-17-golang-raised-the-bar.md

 - software
 - swift
 - raise the bar
-title: Golang raised the bar
+title: Golang Raised The Bar
 ---

 Golang raised the bar for new language distributions: